 Others write articles that are shallow in purpose and do not teach or guide readers on anything of benefit.
 Here again, not link worthy.

-Blog posts can be great link worthy fodder because you are expected to add your unique perspective, opinion, attitude and personality while offering the info your target market finds interesting.
-You do know what your site visitors find interesting, right?
-If not look at your inquiries, server logs, market data and stats and get to know your target market intimately.
+You do know what your site visitors struggle with, need to know, need help with, right?
+If not look at your inquiries, server logs, market data and industry stats and get to know your target market intimately.

-Then write posts that make their life easier, answer their most asked questions, or that educates them on topics they thought they knew but, thanks to you, found they still had more to learn.
+Then write posts that make their life easier.
+Answer their most asked questions.
+Educate them on topics they thought they knew but, thanks to you, found they still had more to learn.